RasaHQ/rasa/docs/user-guide/building-assistants.rst

 Out of scope intent
 """""""""""""""""""

-It is good practice to also handle questions you know your users may ask, but for which you don’t necessarily have a handled user goal yet.
+It is good practice to also handle questions you know your users may ask, but for which you haven't necessarily implemented a user goal yet.

 You can define an ``out_of_scope`` intent to handle generic out of scope requests, like "I’m hungry" and have the bot respond with a default message like "Sorry, I can’t handle that request":